lk-geimfari/awesomo/languages/PHP.md

 [**Codeigniter**](https://github.com/bcit-ci/CodeIgniter) is an Open Source Application Development Framework - a toolkit - for people who build web sites using PHP.
 Its goal is to enable you to develop projects much faster than you could if you were writing code from scratch, by providing a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.
 CodeIgniter lets you creatively focus on your project by minimizing the amount of code needed for a given task.
 Installation of cofeigniter is too easy than other php frameworks.

 Following are features of codeigniter.
--a framework with a small footprint.
+- a framework with a small footprint.
--Provide exceptional performance.
+- Provide exceptional performance.
--a framework that requires nearly zero configuration.
+- a framework that requires nearly zero configuration.
--a framework that does not require you to adhere to restrictive coding rules.
+- a framework that does not require you to adhere to restrictive coding rules.
--if You are not interested in large-scale monolithic libraries like PEAR codeigniter is for you.
+- if You are not interested in large-scale monolithic libraries like PEAR codeigniter is for you.
--no need broad compatibility with standard hosting accounts that run a variety of PHP versions and configurations.
+- no need broad compatibility with standard hosting accounts that run a variety of PHP versions and configurations.

 <p align="center">
     <a href="https://github.com/bcit-ci/CodeIgniter">